 Dear friends and patrons of American Trench,

-I haven't owned a black tee shirt in fifteen years.
-Just not my thing.
-If I'm going to wear a dark color, I prefer navy or charcoal.
+I haven't owned a black t-shirt in fifteen years.
+I'm a navy/charcoal guy.

 I've been wearing a jet black tee-shirt lately.
 In fact, all the time.
 My family doesn't recognize me.
 Coworkers are bewildered.